quitstate/testWeather/README.md

 You can start editing the page by modifying `src/pages/index.js`.
 The page auto-updates as you edit the file.

+Create .env and use this variables

+NEXT_PUBLIC_OPEN_WEATHER_MAP_API_BASE="https://api.openweathermap.org/data/2.5/weather?"
+NEXT_PUBLIC_OPEN_WEATHER_MAP_API_KEY="54a275852831c97f34148ed065427b69"

+To use the aplication use this login and password

+Login: test@gmail.com
+Password: testing123

+To use notification alert please add first all the favorites cities, after that put all the notifications and press check to verify or add new cities to favorites.

 ## Deploy on Vercel